Part of the law series of articles.

 - Everyone has the right to access adequate housing.

-- No one may be evicted from their home or have their home demolished without order of court made after considering all relevant circumstances.
+- No one may be evicted from their home or have their home demolished without an order of court made after considering all relevant circumstances.

 - Everyone has the right of access to healthcare services, including reproductive healthcare.